iotaledger/wasp/documentation/docs/guide/core_concepts/smart-contract-anatomy.md

+---
+keywords:
+- ISCP
+- Smart Contracts
+- structure
+- State
+- Entry points
+- WASM
+description: Each smart contract instance has a program with a collection of entry points and a state.
+image: /img/tutorial/SC-structure.png
+---

 # Anatomy of a Smart Contract

-Smart contracts are programs, immutably stored in the chain.
+Smart contracts are programs which are immutably stored in the chain.

-The logical structure of an ISCP smart contract is independent of the VM type we use, be it a _Wasm_ smart contract or any other VM type.
+The logical structure of an ISCP smart contract is independent of the VM type you use, be it a _Wasm_ smart contract or any other VM type.

 ![Smart Contract Structure](/img/tutorial/SC-structure.png)